Levi-Spellmeyer/PicoCTF-Writeups/PicoCTF - Obedient Cat.md

 - To obtain the flag you must download the file containing the flag using the URL provided in the challenge description.

-- In the web shell type `wget` followed by the url to download the file.
+- In the web terminal type `wget` followed by the url to download the file.
 You can confirm the file successfully downloaded by typing `ls` and making sure it shows up in your current directory.

 <img width="695" height="328" alt="image" src="https://github.com/user-attachments/assets/319c457a-c237-4fa0-8b46-c9799a93b96d" />